idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### Kernels

 Correspondingly, the kernels are the functor or terms that manipulate the variables and form the conservation equations.
-Here the conservation of DNPs as seen in [eq:prec_eigen] is implimented by explicitly setting each term for each DNP group.
+Here the conservation of DNPs as seen in [eq:prec_eigen] is implemented by explicitly setting each term for each DNP group.

 !listing msr/lotus/steady_state/run_prec_transport.i block=Kernels